CodeWithDennis/filament-advanced-components-docs/README.md

 ## Installation

-Filament Advanced Components uses AnyStack to handle payment, licensing, and distribution.

-To install you'll need to add the repository to your composer.json file:
+To install the plugin, you need to add the repository to your composer.json file.
+You can do this by running the following command:

 ```json
 {